-I believe the 21st century will be more like the 1st century than the 20th.
-If this is so, then Christianity’s understanding of property will undergo profound change.
+I believe the 21st century will be more like the first century than the 20th.
+If this is so, then mainstream Christianity’s understanding of property will undergo profound change.
 What property was to the 20th century, relationships and community will be to the 21st century.
 That spells trouble for most of the traditional ways of approaching church property.

 - Space as a metaphor.
 What your space looks like says something about who you are.
 (Metaphor)

 - Options for congregations stuck with already designed space.
+(Stuck)

 - Options for congregations attempting to expand.
 (Expand)